What We Do

 You can also report pollution issues online:

-Dawn Uchiyama is the Deputy Director of Environmental Services, where she has worked since 2001.
+Dawn Uchiyama is the Interim Director of Environmental Services, where she has worked since 2001.
 Over the course of her 27-year career in public service, Dawn has led and implemented a variety of watershed, stormwater, and green infrastructure efforts with a clear focus on shared ownership in system-wide solutions and transformational change.

 Dawn is a licensed landscape architect in Oregon and holds a Bachelor of Fine Arts from the University of Illinois-Chicago and a Master of Landscape Architecture from the University of Illinois-Urbana.
 With focus, compassion, and a sense of humor, Dawn aims to work collaboratively and empower others to achieve their highest purpose with integrity and accountability.

 In 2020, the American Society of Landscape Architects named Dawn an ASLA Fellow for her exceptional contributions to the landscape architecture profession and society at large.
+That year she also received her International Coaching Federation coaching certification with an emphasis on emotional intelligence and appreciative inquiry.